Cash Reserve Ratio (CRR) - Full Form, Defination & Advantages

 Cash Reserve Ratio (CRR) changes can affect the money supply, impacting economic stability and inflation.
 When the CRR is lowered, more money is injected into circulation, which may potentially boost economic growth.
 On the other hand, when the CRR is higher, it can help control inflation but may limit economic expansion.

-How does CRR affect the economy?
+How Does CRR Affect the Economy?

 The Cash Reserve Ratio (CRR) plays a crucial role in the RBI's monetary policy, influencing cash flow, money supply, inflation, and liquidity.
 In times of high inflation, increasing the CRR restricts cash availability and limits bank lending and investments, temporarily slowing economic growth but helping to curb inflation.